-One of the priority elements of risk management in an organization involves compliance training.
+One of the priority elements of risk management in an organization involves Safety & Compliance Training.
 This is the training that is required via regulation, policy or legislation for both employees and management.
 The training is education for everyone regarding the regulations and laws that are applicable to their job as it relates to their industry.
 Good compliance training helps to reduce and even prevent poor conduct and assists in maintaining proper organizational governance.
 Each step-in compliance training works towards the reduction of risk while maintaining a better work environment and company reputation.

-Research by Brandon Hall Group indicated that compliance training is critical to 49% of the businesses that were surveyed.
+Research by Brandon Hall Group indicated that Safety & Compliance Training is critical to 49% of the businesses that were surveyed.
 The study also showed that there were external compliance audits facing around 77% of the companies and yet only 49% of the companies surveyed felt that they were ready for the audits.

 Compliance within a company can:

 In the early 1900s compliance mostly involved regulations that were designed to protect the consumer.
 New laws and guidelines were slowly put in place ss various damaging situations occurred that blurred the lines between non-ethical and ethical practices.
-At the heart of many of these laws were methods to protect consumers and public safety and they eventually expanded in the 20th century to include employees and workers.
+At the heart of many of these laws were methods to protect consumers and public safety and they eventually expanded in the 20th century to include employees and workers with Safety & Compliance Training.

-Penalties for companies that are noncompliant depend upon the type of violation(s), the state that the violation occurred in (for state guidelines), and the law(s) that it violated.
+Penalties for companies that are noncompliant depend upon the type of violation(s), the state that the violation occurred in (for state guidelines), and the law(s)/regulations that it violated, in the event this resulted in injury there is a good chance OSHA would become involved.
 While previously mentioned in general, there are several punishments that go beyond just legal ramifications.

 In more recent years data security has been a main topic of compliancy as organizations haven’t taken severe enough steps to ensure patient data has been protected.
 A 2018 situation involving a medical care organization resulted in a $3.5 settlement to settle the many violations that occurred.
 When a publicly listed company is reported to have non-compliancy accusations and infractions, the stock market value can plummet to a point where it may never recover.

 The lack of complying with laws can result in a litany of lawsuits that appear from many sources.
-These can occur from those that suffered due to the non-compliance action all the way to staff or the public that incurred injuries or deaths.
+These can occur from those that suffered due to the non-compliance action all the way to staff or the public that incurred injuries or deaths due to Safety & Compliance Training requirements not being followed.
 The costs associated with lawsuits have been enough to bankrupt companies.